 Stations of the cross (latin: Via Crucis) is a visual representation of Jesus’ suffering from the time when Pontius Pilate condemned him to death until the moment when he was put in the grave.

-The stations of the cross is above all a prayer we pray when we remember Jesus’ suffering.
+The stations of the cross are above all a prayer we pray when we remember Jesus’ suffering.
 The Evangelical Church and some other Protestant Churches also pray the cross of the Cross.
+See also the article on Good Friday meaning an message.

 The stations of the cross evolved from the devotions of pilgrims who followed Jesus’ path from Jerusalem to the Golgotha.
 The Son of God had to go to the grave, so that Father’s love and power is revealed.